CitizensFoundation/policy-synth/agents/docs/src/connectors/base/connectorFactory.md

 ### `createConnector`

-Creates a connector based on the provided connector class type.
+Creates a connector based on the provided class type.

 **Parameters:**
 - `connector: PsAgentConnectorAttributes`: The connector attributes.
 - `connectorClass: PsAgentConnectorClassAttributes`: The connector class attributes.
 - `agent: PsAgent`: The agent instance.
-- `memory: any`: The memory instance.
+- `memory: any`: The memory object.

 **Returns:**
-- `PsBaseConnectorTypes | null`: The created connector or null if the connector type is unsupported.
+- `PsBaseConnectorTypes | null`: The created connector or null if the type is unsupported.

 ### `createDocumentConnector`

-Creates a document connector based on the provided connector class name.
+Creates a document connector based on the provided configuration.

 **Parameters:**
 - `connector: PsAgentConnectorAttributes`: The connector attributes.
 - `connectorClass: PsAgentConnectorClassAttributes`: The connector class attributes.
 - `agent: PsAgent`: The agent instance.
-- `memory: any`: The memory instance.
+- `memory: any`: The memory object.

 **Returns:**
-- `PsBaseDocumentConnector | null`: The created document connector or null if the connector name is unsupported.
+- `PsBaseDocumentConnector | null`: The created document connector or null if the type is unsupported.

+### `createSheetConnector`

+Creates a sheet connector based on the provided configuration.

+**Parameters:**
+- `connector: PsAgentConnectorAttributes`: The connector attributes.
+- `connectorClass: PsAgentConnectorClassAttributes`: The connector class attributes.
+- `agent: PsAgent`: The agent instance.
+- `memory: any`: The memory object.

+**Returns:**
+- `PsBaseSheetConnector | null`: The created sheet connector or null if the type is unsupported.

 ### `createNotificationsConnector`

-Creates a notifications connector based on the provided connector class name.
+Creates a notifications connector based on the provided configuration.

 **Parameters:**
 - `connector: PsAgentConnectorAttributes`: The connector attributes.
 - `connectorClass: PsAgentConnectorClassAttributes`: The connector class attributes.
 - `agent: PsAgent`: The agent instance.
-- `memory: any`: The memory instance.
+- `memory: any`: The memory object.

 **Returns:**
-- `PsBaseNotificationsConnector | null`: The created notifications connector or null if the connector name is unsupported.
+- `PsBaseNotificationsConnector | null`: The created notifications connector or null if the type is unsupported.

-### `createCollaborationConnector`
+### `createIdeasCollaborationConnector`

-Creates a collaboration connector based on the provided connector class name.
+Creates an ideas collaboration connector based on the provided configuration.

 **Parameters:**
 - `connector: PsAgentConnectorAttributes`: The connector attributes.
 - `connectorClass: PsAgentConnectorClassAttributes`: The connector class attributes.
 - `agent: PsAgent`: The agent instance.
-- `memory: any`: The memory instance.
+- `memory: any`: The memory object.

 **Returns:**
+- `PsBaseIdeasCollaborationConnector | null`: The created ideas collaboration connector or null if the type is unsupported.

+### `createVotingCollaborationConnector`

+Creates a voting collaboration connector based on the provided configuration.

+**Parameters:**
+- `connector: PsAgentConnectorAttributes`: The connector attributes.
+- `connectorClass: PsAgentConnectorClassAttributes`: The connector class attributes.
+- `agent: PsAgent`: The agent instance.
+- `memory: any`: The memory object.

+**Returns:**
-- `PsBaseCollaborationConnector | null`: The created collaboration connector or null if the connector name is unsupported.
+- `PsBaseVotingCollaborationConnector | null`: The created voting collaboration connector or null if the type is unsupported.

 ### `getConnector`

-Retrieves a connector of the specified type for the given agent.
+Retrieves a connector of the specified type from the agent's connectors.

 **Parameters:**
 - `agent: PsAgent`: The agent instance.
-- `memory: any`: The memory instance.
+- `memory: any`: The memory object.
 - `connectorType: PsConnectorClassTypes`: The type of connector to retrieve.
 - `isInput: boolean = true`: Whether to retrieve an input connector (default is true).

 **Returns:**
-- `PsBaseConnectorTypes | null`: The retrieved connector or null if no matching connector is found.
+- `PsBaseConnectorTypes | null`: The retrieved connector or null if not found.